vulpineblaze/irc_bot_test001/README.md

       * rez one per hour/day/week ?
       * command-based cost? auto-deduct gold? loss of xp, levels, stats?

-  * health exists, but there is no way to regenerate it
+  * health exists, but there is no way to regenerate it   *Version 1.0.1*
     * free potions? find potions? buy potions?
     * free health every hour/day/week?
       * command based on timer, or passive